filipematias23/Bison-Fly/README.md

 <br />

-> Open source software we suggest for creating an orthomosaic is [OpenDroneMap]( https://www.opendronemap.org/) with the click and point interface [WebODM]( https://www.opendronemap.org/webodm/).
-A workshop tutorial video is available at [Phenome-Force YouTube Channel]( https://www.youtube.com/watch?v=U-bsA7QjzYE&t=4842s).
+This tutorial starts with orthomosaics that have been georeferenced and calibrated.
+An orthomosaic is a single image created from all of the individual photographs collected by a drone, and which covers an entire field.
+The creation of these files is beyond the scope of this tutorial.
+While there are many softwares that can be used for this step, we used the open source software [OpenDroneMap](https://www.opendronemap.org/) with the click and point interface [WebODM](https://www.opendronemap.org/webodm/).
+A workshop tutorial video is available at [Phenome-Force YouTube Channel](https://www.youtube.com/watch?v=U-bsA7QjzYE&t=4842s).
 More information is avaliable [HERE](https://github.com/OpenDroneMap/FIELDimageR/blob/master/README.md#P18).

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/ODM_FIELDimageR_New.jpg" width="70%" height="70%">